 Approval Requirements for Bad Credit Mortgage

 Before deciding whether to lend you money or not, a bad credit mortgage lender must calculate how much equity you own.
 By dividing secured debts against appraised selling price of property, they get the loan to value ratio, which shows what percentage of the home you own.
 Any result above 80% means that you own too little of the home to stand a chance with private lenders who need to cushion themselves from high risk.
-Such lenders will only offer mortgages for property that they can sell in case the client defaults.
+Such lenders will only offer mortgage loans in Sault Ste.
+Marie for property that they can sell in case the client defaults.
 People with relatively good credit may work with bad credit mortgage lenders who will grant them better interest rates as there is little chance of defaulting.
 This gives them a chance to achieve desired credit scores by banks and credit unions so they can access credit at better terms in future.

 Bad Credit Mortgage Fees and Rates